karanthakakr04/devops-bootcamp-exercises/10 - Container Orchestration with Kubernetes/chapter10-exercises.md

 > [!NOTE]
 > The working directory path and kubeconfig file location may vary based on your system configuration.
 Adjust the paths accordingly.
-> [!IMPORTANT]
-> For LKE clusters, ensure you have properly configured firewall rules to allow access to the Kubernetes API endpoint from your local machine.
-The default port for the Kubernetes API is 6443.